MarcoAntonioAlarconAguilera/ARC-workflow/README.md

      alt=" pretrim adapter content graph"
      width="900">

-     Note the number the percentage adapter content being at yellow/red zones, indicating that adapters have not been trimmed  off yet (which is to be expected)
+Note the number the percentage of sequences being at yellow/red zones for adapter content, indicating that adapters have not been trimmed  off yet (which is to be expected)